kseth-official/roguelikedungeoncrawler/README.md

 ### *Phase 1*`
 The following user stories have been implemented in phase 1.

-- As a user, I want to be able to navigate a room using the arrow keys.
+- As a user, I want to be able to navigate a room using WASD. (check)
-- As a user, I want to be able to interact with the exit point to complete the level.
+- As a user, I want to be able to interact with the exit point to complete the level. (check)
-- As a user, I want to be able to be able to die (lose all health) if I walk into an obstacle.
+- As a user, I want to be able to be able to die (lose all health) if I walk into a spike. (check)
-- As a user, I want to be able to add coins to my wallet as a count of my score.
+- As a user, I want to be able to add coins to my wallet as a count of my score. (check)

 ### *Phase 2*
 The following user stories have been implemented in phase 2.

-- As a user, I want to be able to access a menu on starting the application.
+- As a user, I want to be able to access a menu on starting the application. (check)
-- As a user, I want to be able to start a new game or load a saved game from a save file.
+- As a user, I want to be able to start a new game or load a saved game from a save file. (check)
-- As a user, I want to be able to save the current game to a save file.
+- As a user, I want to be able to save the current game to a save file. (check)
-- As a user, I want to have access to at least 3 save files.
+- As a user, I want to have access to at least 3 save files. (check)

 ### *Post Phase 2*
 The following user stories have been implemented post phase 2 before beginning phase 3:

 - As a user, I want to be able to see an enemy on the map. (check)
-- As a user, I want to be able to pause the game and access a menu with options to return back to the game, return back to the main menu without saving, save the game, and exit the game. (check)
+- As a user, I want to be able to pause the game and access a menu with options to return to the game, return to the main menu without saving, save the game, and exit the game. (check)
 - As a user, I want to be able to see my current health. (check)
-- As a user, I want to be able to lose 20 health upon walking into an enemy, and not be able to walk through them. (check)
+- As a user, I want to be able to lose 20 health upon walking into an enemy and not be able to walk through them. (check)
 - As a user, I want to be able to add Small Health Potions to my inventory. (check)
 - As a user, I want to be able to use Small Health Potions in my inventory to increase my health by 25. (check)